MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 ## How to create a data source

-You can create a data source the same way you create any object in R, by giving it a name and using a constructor:
+You can create a data source the same way you create any object in R, by giving it a name and using a constructor.
+The first argument of any RevoScaleR data source is the source data:

 		# Load sample text file on Linux
-		> myTextDS <- RxTextData("/tmp/")
+		> myTextDS <- RxTextData("/usr/lib64/microsoft-r/3.3/lib64/R/library/RevoScaleR/SampleData/claims.txt")

 		# Load sample text file on Windows.
 Remember to replace Window's \ with R's /
 		> myTextDS <- RxTextData("C:/Program Files/Microsoft/R Server/R_SERVER/library/RevoScaleR/SampleData/claims.txt")

-It's also a common coding practice to create a file object first, and pass that to the data source:
+As a coding best practice, create a file object first, and pass that to the data source:

 		> mySrcObj <- file.path(rxGetOption("sampleDataDir"), "claims.txt")
     	> myTextDS <- RxTextData(mySrcObj)

-After the data source object is created, you can return its properties, precomputed metadata, and data values.
+After the data source object is created, you can return object properties, precomputed metadata, and rows.

 		# Return properties
 		> myTextDS